 Environmental Outlooks and CIRCLE

-The most recent Outlook, the OECD Environmental Outlook to 2050 provides model-based future-oriented analyses of economic and environmental trends in the coming decades.
+- The most recent Outlook, the OECD Environmental Outlook to 2050: The Consequences of Inaction provides model-based future-oriented analyses of economic and environmental trends in the coming decades.
 The economic and environmental projections are made possible by combining the ENV-Linkages model at the OECD Environment Directorate with the comprehensive environmental modelling framework of the IMAGE (Integrated Model to Assess the Global Environment) suite of models run by the Netherlands Environmental Assessment Agency (PBL).

 Climate change mitigation